-- Students will show what they know by retelling and writing the story on the lined portion of the paper and then illustrating the story in the box provided.
+- Students will show what they know by retelling and writing the story on the lined portion of the paper and then drawing an event from the story in the box provided.

-- Enrichment: You can have students create their own picture book about the zoo.
+- You can have students create their own picture book about the zoo.

 - As a whole group, have the class provide reactions to the stories.